md-amirozzaman-niaz/wsd-assessment/readme.md

 npm run dev
 ```

-> This is for just demonstration purpose
+> This is for just demonstration purpose.
-> Not implemented any database for data persist
+> Not implemented any database for data persist.
-> JWT secret here use a random string
+> Here `JWT_SECRET` use a random string

 ### Backend with Typescript and Express